hippos (sussita) excavations Project

 This cost includes full board and lodging in kibbutz's air-conditioned rooms, including on weekends (3 meals a day, expedition tours, leisure activity, lectures, etc.).

-After the form is submitted, we shall get back to you within a day to confirm.
+Interested in joining?
+Fill up our Application Form.
+After the form is submitted, we shall get back to you within a day or two to confirm.

 The payments can be made by credit card, wire transfer or personal/bank check through the non-profit organization Israeli Institute of Archaeology.
-The contact person for all payment-related issues is Efrat Asraf (firstname.lastname@example.org).
-Once your application is approved and the details of your participation agreed upon, Efrat will contact you with instructions, according to the payment method you prefer.
+Once your application is approved and the details of your participation agreed upon, we will provide you with instructions, according to the payment method you prefer.

-Cancellation before 15th of May – full reimbursement except for the banking fees
+Cancellation before May 1st – full refund except for the registration fee.

 Hippos is located in a basalt terrain surrounded by cliffs overlooking the Sea of Galilee.